miculan/miculan.github.io/_pages/about.md

 This website collects some information about my [research](/research/), including my [publications](/publications/), the scientific [projects](/projects/) and [events](/events/) I am involved in, my [teaching](/teaching/) activities and academic [services](/services/).

-Currently, I am mostly interested in security issues of distributed, component-based and *smart* systems, whose overall behavior is determined by the interaction of many heterogeneous entities.
-To this end, I am applying formal methods (possibly with a pinch of Machine Learning) to define new models, languages, methodologies and techniques for the formalisation, verification and certification of security properties of these systems.
+My current research focuses on ensuring security and trustworthiness in distributed, component-based, and _smart_ systems.
+These systems involve intricate interactions of numerous heterogeneous components, making their behavior complex to analyze.
+To address this challenge, I leverage formal methods (potentially with a pinch of machine learning) to develop novel models, languages, methodologies, and verification techniques to formally analyze and ensure the security and trustworthiness of these systems.<br/>
-<br/>If this sounds interesting to you too, [drop me a note](mailto:marino.miculan@uniud.it).
+If this sounds interesting to you too, [drop me a note](mailto:marino.miculan@uniud.it).

 Besides, I know something about type theory,